Ex-security chief poised to become Hong Kong's next leader

 Lee, who spent 35 years in Hong Kong's police force before joining the government, inherits a troubled city.

-While the democracy movement has been crushed by the security law, much of the population still resents Beijing's rule and chafes at the city's entrenched inequality.
+While the democracy movement has been crushed, much of the population still resents Beijing's rule and chafes at the city's entrenched inequality.

-Hong Kong also faces economic difficulties thanks to two years of strict pandemic curbs that have left it isolated from the rest of the world as rivals re-open.
+Hong Kong also faces economic difficulties thanks to two years of strict pandemic curbs that have left its business hub reputation damaged and its residents cut off as rivals re-open.

 Under the slogan "Starting a new chapter for Hong Kong together", Lee has vowed to bring in "result-oriented" governance, forge unity and reboot the city's economy.